influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/guides/flux-in-dashboards.md

 > potentially causing unnecessary load on InfluxDB.

 #### autoInterval
-The `autoInterval` template variable represents refresh interval of the dashboard and is controlled by the refresh interval dropdown.
+The `autoInterval` template variable represents the refresh interval of the dashboard and is controlled by the refresh interval dropdown.
 It's typically used to align window intervals created in [windowing and aggregation](/flux/v0.7/guides/windowing-aggregating) operations with dashboard refreshes.